redseacomputing/redseacomputing.github.io/_posts/2021-04-01-Refactoring2-10-summary.markdown

 It is not uncommon for us to find untested code.
 Often production code is developed and the "annoying" tests are added quickly afterwards.

-So it is that we refer from production code to a test suite.
+We refer from production code to a test suite.
 And this is exactly the topic of the next blog: [Working on legacy code](https://redseacomputing.github.io/2021/Legacy-Code-introduction).